wp-plugins/calculated-fields-form/README.txt

 * Summary: Displays a summary of form fields with the values entered.
 * Calculated field: .. and of course, the calculated field that accepts formulas, functions and many related settings.

+The form builder includes some container controls.
+The container controls allow to insert another controls in them:

+* Fieldset Container: Allows insert a fieldset control in the form, with a legend.
+* Div Container: Inserts a container very useful for grouping related controls, and not modifies the appearance of the form.

 In addition to the above, the following fields are available only in the **Developer** version of plugin:

 * Line Text DS: An input field that gets its default values from one of following datasources - Database, Posts information, Taxonomies information or Users information